clbarnes/catmaid-catnap/README.md

                         form 'z,y,x'.
 Will default to the raw dataset's 'resolution' attribute if applicable, or '1,1,1'
                         otherwise
+  -f, --force           Force usage of the given offset and arguments, even if
+                        the dataset has its own which do not match -t, --transpose-attrs
-  --label LABEL, -l LABEL
+                        Reverse offset and resolution attributes read from the source (may be necessary in some N5 datasets --label LABEL, -l LABEL
                         If there is existing label data, give it here in the same format as for 'input'.
 Offset and resolution are